settylab/Mellon/docs/source/cov.rst

            similarity = (sqrt(5.0) * r + square(sqrt(5.0) * r)/3 + 1) * exp(-sqrt(5.0) * r)
            return simiAlarity

-The Covariance class upports adding, multiplying, and taking the covariance to a power with the +, \*, and \*\* operators:
+The `Covariance` class also supports arithmetic operations such as addition, multiplication, and exponentiation with the +, *, and ** operators, respectively:

 .. code-block:: python
    :caption: Combining two covariance functions.